 Finally, the timing, number, and degree of folds (as well as overall number of sets of folds) are paramount to the development of dough strength.
 (You could probably write a whole book about the timing of folding and its effects.)
 In general, you want to fold the dough enough times so that it becomes strong and taut.
 Proper tension might require four folds, or even six folds.
 Additionally, you can stretch the dough slightly, or you can stretch it a lot to supply more tension.

 Knowing how many folds to perform—and how intensely to perform them—requires repetition and experience over time.
-Our recipe for a classic sourdough bâtard provides some timing and technique suggestions at a given temperature (75°F).
+Our recipe for a classic sourdough bâtard provides some timing and technique suggestions at a given temperature (75°F or 24°C).
 But if your fermenting temperature is higher, or lower, the timing of folds changes.
 If your flour type or hydration changes, so too does the timing and number of folds.
 Kristen advises waiting until the dough has loosened up and becomes a bit slack before performing another set of folds.

 There are several ways to fold dough.
 Of the more popular methods are the stretch and fold, coil fold, and lamination.

 Stretch and Fold

 Popularized by Chad Robertson of Tartine fame, the stretch and fold is the most well-known folding technique.
 The baker picks up one end of the dough and stretches it, then folds it over the top; after rotating the vessel, the baker repeats this action until all sides of the dough have been stretched and folded, with the seam facing up.
 Typically, this motion involves roughly four to eight stretches per set, forming a roughly symmetrical shape.
 Tension develops from successive stretching while layers of expanding dough compound over one another.